-Negligence is the failure to exercise the appropriate care in a particular set of circumstances when there was a legal obligation to do so.
-This usually consists of behaving as a reasonably prudent person would behave in a similar situation.
-To succeed in a negligence claim, a victim must prove that the defendant owed him or her a duty of care and breached this duty through an act or omission.
-It is also necessary to prove that he or she suffered injuries and incurred actual damages as a result.
+Negligence is the failure to exercise the appropriate care in a particular set of circumstances when there is a legal obligation to do so.
+This consists of behaving as a reasonably prudent person would behave in a similar situation.
+To succeed in a negligence claim, we go to bat for our clients to prove that the defendant owed him or her a duty of care and breached this duty through an act or omission.
+We also prove that he or she suffered injuries and incurred actual damages as a result.

 Once these elements have been shown, a victim may be eligible for compensation from any defendants held liable.
 If you’ve lost a loved one because of someone else’s negligence, you may be able to file a wrongful death lawsuit against the responsible party.
-Under Maine law, this type of claim can arise when the death of a person is caused by an act or omission that would have enabled the deceased individual to bring a case if he or she had survived.
+Under Maine law, this type of claim arises when the death of a person is caused by an act or omission that would have enabled the deceased individual to bring a case if he or she had survived.
 A wrongful death lawsuit must be filed by the personal representative of the decedent.
 If the plaintiff prevails, the financial award is paid to the estate and later distributed to surviving family members or eligible beneficiaries identified by state law.

 Each state has its own statute of limitations, which provides the time window within which a lawsuit must be filed.
 In Maine, a victim must file his or her personal injury claim within six years of an accident.
 A wrongful death claim must be filed no later than six years after the date of death.